EsriCanada/TechTrek_Idol_2014/README.md

 Tech Trek Idol 2014
 ==================

 These are the instructions for sharing your work on GitHub.
-You should share your code here, and minimally you need to fill out your ReadMe.md to at least show a presence on GitHub and so we know you have a team.
+Even if you're not coding, you should create a repo here and minimally fill out a ReadMe.md with a creative description of your project.
+This will give everyone a presence on GitHub plus we'll know you have a team.
 Designate someone on your team to create a repo for your project.
 The general flow will be to fork the "TechTrek_Idol_2014" repo to your own account, clone it in desktop, commit and sync often.

 If you are the designated person on your team, follow these steps to get ready: